Christian Voice (United States): Decline

 As of 2012, the Christian Voice was still maintained by the American Service Council as a vehicle for direct mail campaigns both the targeting of voters and contributors and the delivery of petitions to the U.S. federal government.
-The American Service Council no longer lists the Christian Voice on its own web site nor maintains a separate Christian Voice web site.
+The American Service Council did not maintain a separate Christian Voice web site and stopped listing the Christian Voice on its own web site by 2014.
+The American Service Council dissolved in 2024.